RayBB/openlibrary-docs/Developer's-Starter-Guide.md

 * Login & Register: [`login.html`](https://github.com/internetarchive/openlibrary/blob/master/openlibrary/templates/login.html) and [`account/create.html`](https://github.com/internetarchive/openlibrary/blob/master/openlibrary/templates/account/create.html)

 > [!NOTE]
+> Some pages, like the /books page, are first-class "registered" [Infogami `types`](https://github.com/internetarchive/openlibrary/tree/master/openlibrary/templates/type) and are powered through the Infogami wiki framework that runs Open Library.
+This is true for `books`, `authors`, `lists`, and a few other types.
+Because these are first-class registered types handled by infogami, You won't find [plugin](https://github.com/internetarchive/openlibrary/tree/master/openlibrary/plugins) controllers for them in Open Library.
+Their html templates can be found in the special [`templates/type`](https://github.com/internetarchive/openlibrary/tree/master/openlibrary/templates/type) directory.
+When Open Library notices a url containing a key for one of these special types, infogami fetches the corresponding object from the database and passes it as `page` straight into the template.
+So for the books page, which is [`templates/type/edition/view.html`](https://github.com/internetarchive/openlibrary/blob/master/openlibrary/templates/type/edition/view.html), the `page` value defined in its [`$def with (page, ...)`](https://github.com/internetarchive/openlibrary/blob/master/openlibrary/templates/type/edition/view.html#L1) header is actually a [`book` edition or work object](https://github.com/internetarchive/openlibrary/blob/master/openlibrary/plugins/upstream/models.py#L44) whose properties are defined [here](https://github.com/internetarchive/openlibrary/blob/master/openlibrary/plugins/upstream/models.py#L44).

+> [!NOTE]
 > You may notice that most the html pages within the templates folder don't include the `<html>`, `<head>`, and `<footer>` sections of the website, just the contents of the body.
 This is because Open Library is set up such that nearly all `page` templates get automatically wrapped by the [`site`](https://github.com/internetarchive/openlibrary/tree/master/openlibrary/templates/site.html) template.

 ### The Site Wrapper